panuthept/snapserve/README.md

 ```
 Usage: snapserve serve [OPTIONS] MODULE_PATH
 Arguments:
-  MODULE_PATH  The module path to serve, in the format 'module_path:variable_name'.
+  MODULE_PATH  The module path to serve.
 Options:
+  --expose STRING         Comma-separated list of artifacts to expose (functions, classes, objects, variables).
   --host STRING           The host to bind the server to. [default: localhost]
   --port INTEGER          The port to bind the server to. [default: 8000]
   --workers INTEGER       The number of worker threads to handle requests. [default: 2 × CPU cores]